dghubble/gologin/README.md

 Package `gologin` is focused on the idea that login should performed with small, composable handlers just like any other sort of middleware.

-Chiefly, `gologin` addresses my frustrations with the design of [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).

-In my own web apps, I primarily use `http.ServeMux` as a mux and `ContextHandler` or `http.Handler` for simple handlers. `ContextHandler` is the minimalist extension of `http.Handler` to pass a `golang.org/x/net/context` Context.
+In my own web apps, I primarily use `http.ServeMux` as a mux and `ContextHandler` or `http.Handler` for handlers. `ContextHandler` is the extension of `http.Handler` to pass a `golang.org/x/net/context` Context.
 For more info, see the [Go Context blog post](https://blog.golang.org/context), [article](https://joeshaw.org/net-context-and-http-handler/) on handlers, and [Talk on Context Plumbing](https://vimeo.com/115309491).

+`gologin` addresses frustrations with the design of [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).

 ## License